wistefan/fiware-security/README.md

 ### Configuration

-The only things that you have to do is download the [container-scan.sh](container-scan.sh) file in your local folder to execute the corresponding security scanner over the selected FIWARE GE or over the predefined set of FIWARE GEs (see [enablers.json](enablers.json)).
+The only things that you have to do is download the [container-scan.py](container-scan.py) file in your local folder to execute the corresponding security scanner over the selected FIWARE GE or over the predefined set of FIWARE GEs (see [enablers.json](enablers.json)).